Quickstart

 {{ .caddyfile }}

-In the real world most config files are simple and can be templated more directly i.e. ConfigOption = {{ .configValue }} but since Caddy's is more complicated and this is a quickstart, we're going to store the entire configuration as a secret.
+In the real world most config files are simple and can be templated more directly i.e. ConfigOption = {{ .configValue }} but since Caddy's is more complicated and this is a quickstart, we're going to store the entire configuration as an attribute.

 Create the Manifest resource